- Congestive heart failure is not uncommon, especially in elderly dogs

 - Blood and urine tests.
 Dogs with heart diseases frequently also have liver and kidney problems, so testing blood and urine for those issues can help when deciding what medications are safe to use for your dog.

 - Chest x-rays.
-These will help the vet see the size and shape of the heart, as well as any abnormalities in their lunts (such as fluid build-up).
+These will help the vet see the size and shape of the heart, as well as any abnormalities in their lungs (such as fluid build-up).

 - Electrocardiogram.
 You may hear this called an EKG; this test can detect any issues with your dog’s heart rate and rhythm.